 Hospitals and Nursing Home Safety

-• Conduct, practice and participate in emergency procedures during regular fire drills.
+• Conduct, practice, and participate in emergency procedures during regular fire drills

-• Know the location of all fire alarm pull stations.
+• Know the location of all fire alarm pull stations

-• Know how to shut off piped systems that supply oxygen and gas if requested to do so.
+• Know how to shut off piped systems that supply oxygen and gas

-• Learn how to operate a fire extinguisher.
+• Learn how to operate a fire extinguisher

 Translate disclaimer